LINGUISTICS 191/291 - STANFORD UNIVERSITY

 3. Graded assignments.
 You will have three assignments which constitute the majority of the grade for this class.
 In each case, you will need to review relevant aspects of the readings and relate them to a practical objective.
 The assignments are as follows:

 4. Graduate (Ling 291) Credit.
 If you are taking the course as Linguistics 291, you will need to give a short presentation on a relevant article.
-You may select from one of the following journals, all of which are available in Cubberley Library (and probably online as well): TESOL Quarterly, Modern Language Journal, Studies in Second Language Acquisition, Language Learning, or System, or another appropriate source.
+You may select from one of the following journals, all of which are available in Cubberley Library (and online as well): TESOL Quarterly, Modern Language Journal, Studies in Second Language Acquisition, Language Learning, or System, or another appropriate source.
 Look for an article that is relevant to classroom teaching (not purely theoretical) and would be of some interest to the majority of the class.
 Please do not select something you have already read or are required to read for another course.
 The presentation should be about 10 minutes long and include a 1-page handout summarizing key points of the content.
-I would like you to submit a copy of the abstract to me by Wednesday 1/21 so that I can approve and schedule it.
+We would like you to submit a copy of the abstract to us by Wednesday 1/22 so that we can approve and schedule it.
 This is not directly graded (see (6) below), and students electing the undergraduate number (Ling 191) are not required to do this.

 1) Tutoring reports, class participation, and class presentations – 25%

-2) Assignment 1 (due 2/13) – 25%
+2) Assignment 1 (due 2/14) – 25%

-3) Assignment 2 (due 2/27) – 25%
+3) Assignment 2 (due 3/2) – 25%

-4) Assignment 3 (due 3/18) – 25%
+4) Assignment 3 (due 3/19*) – 25%

 All work is expected by the due date and is subject to a late penalty.
 For those taking the 5th unit CALL mini course, performance that is either above or below satisfactory in that will lower or raise the overall grade accordingly.